elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 - You should use the Factory Method when you don’t know the exact types and dependencies of the objects your code should work within your application.

-- When you want to give users of your library or framework the ability to extend its internal components, you can use the Factory Method.
+- When you want to give users of your library or framework the ability to extend its internal components, we use the Factory Method to meet this specification.

-- When you want to save system resources by reusing existing objects instead of rebuilding them each time, you can use the Factory Method.
+- The Factory Method may be used to save system resources by reusing existing objects rather than constructing them each time.

 <br />